galaxyproject/tools-iuc/tools/jbrowse2/readme.rst

     JBrowse2 is a fast, embeddable genome browser built completely with JavaScript and HTML5

+Added April 2024:
+Multiple independent assembly/track sets in the same browser now working Tests are now far more convincing using the zip outputs to check for files Automated collection generation is really cool - TODO: need visibility for each track maf and blastxml are working for test files at least - not yet properly tested. cool/mcool are converted to hic vcf, cram, bam, bed, gff, bigwig, hic, cool, blastxml, maf, paf tracks.

+Added Mar 26:
+Testing history added with tests of the 8 simple formats hic and paf need small tests but work with big ones...

 Added Mar 8:
  - URI as data source for tracks
  - Autogenerate from a collection now builtin to advanced options - ignores form